CrazyJokes-dev/COSC231-Website-Project/README.md

 *********************************************************************
 To load website, open up powershell or terminal where README.md is and put in what's listed below to get the site FULLY working

-npm run app <-- This opens up the website
+"npm run app" <-- This opens up the website

-Open up another powershell window or terminal npm run jsonTech <-- This gets the electronic list going
+Open up another powershell window or terminal and run "npm run jsonTech" <-- This gets the electronic list going

-Open up another powershell window or terminal npm run jsonClothing <-- This gets the clothing list going
+Open up another powershell window or terminal and run "npm run jsonClothing" <-- This gets the clothing list going

 Then go to "localhost:3000" to see the website